Standard Cold Pressed Oil Celebrates 8th Anniversary with the Grand Launch of Cold Pressed Mustard, White Sesame, and Sunflower Oil Varieties! - www.lokmattimes.com

 Standard Cold Pressed Oil Celebrates 8th Anniversary with the Grand Launch of Cold Pressed Mustard, White Sesame, and Sunflower Oil Varieties!

-PNN Chennai (Tamil Nadu) [India], January 30: Standard Cold Pressed Oil, a passionate leader for authentic cold pressed oils ...
+Chennai (Tamil Nadu) [India], January 31: Standard Cold Pressed Oil, a passionate leader for authentic cold pressed oils celebrates its 8th ...

 In 8th anniversary, Standard Cold Pressed Oil launching the new 3 products: Cold Pressed Mustard Oil, Cold Pressed White Sesame Oil, and Cold Pressed Sunflower Oil – are extracted using the traditional “Chekku” (Kachi Ghani) method, preserving the natural nutrients and vibrant flavors that modern processing often strips away.